odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 ## Mocking

-When testing Slim applications, you may wish to "mock" certain aspects of your application so they are not actually executed during a test.
+When testing Slim applications, you may wish to "mock" certain aspects of your application, so they are not actually executed during a test.
-For example, when testing an HTTP endpoint that hits the database, you may wish to mock the repository method so it's not actually accessing the database during the test.
+For example, when testing an HTTP endpoint that hits the database, you may wish to mock the repository method, so it's not actually accessing the database during the test.

-Phpunit itself provides some usful methods for mocking out of the box.
+Phpunit itself provides some useful methods for mocking out of the box.
 But when you use a dependency injection container (PSR-11), then you also have to set the mocked instances into the container.
 For this purpose I added the `mock` helper method into the `AppTestTrait`.
-This tiny helper primarily provides a convenience layer over the Phpunit MockObject so you do not have to manually make complicated mocking method calls.
+This tiny helper primarily provides a convenience layer over the Phpunit MockObject, so you do not have to manually make complicated mocking method calls.

 For example, if you want to mock the database, just use the `mock` method as follows: